Efficient Multi-Source Knowledge Transfer by Model Merging: Method

-Our core hypothesis is that the most transferable useful knowledge for the target task, encoded across diverse source tasks $\{\Delta_{i}\}_{i=1}^{T-1}$, is within the principal singular components, which represent the most dominant structural patterns in the parameter space.
+Our core hypothesis (validated at Appendix Section~\ref{sec:transfer_boundaries}) is that the most useful transferable knowledge for the target task, encoded across diverse source tasks $\{\Delta_{i}\}_{i=1}^{T-1}$, is within the principal singular components, which represent the most dominant structural patterns in the parameter space.

 Therefore, for each source task matrix $\Delta_i$, we perform SVD to decompose it into a set of orthogonal components.
-Each component is a triplet $(\mathbf{u}_{i,j}, \sigma_{i,j}, \mathbf{v}_{i,j}^\top)$, where $j$ is the component index for a given task $i$.
-Consequently, we propose an aggregation strategy based on a global ranking of all components from all source task matrices.
-We then select the Top-K components with the highest singular values to construct the transfer basis:
+Each component is a triplet $(\mathbf{u}_{i,j}, \tilde{\sigma}_{i,j}, \mathbf{v}_{i,j}^\top)$, where $j$ is the component index for a given task $i$, and $\tilde{\sigma}_{i,j} = \sigma_{i,j} / \|\Delta_i\|_F$ represents the singular value normalized by the Frobenius norm of its task matrix to ensure scale comparability across tasks.
+Consequently, we propose an aggregation strategy based on a global ranking of all such normalized components from all source task matrices.

+We then select the top-$K$ components (where $K$ depends on the total number of tasks $T$) with the highest normalized singular values to construct the transfer basis, re-indexing them as $k=1 \dots K$:

-Finally, the merged task matrix, $\Delta_m$, is synthesized by summing the Top-$K$ selected rank-one components:
+Finally, the merged task matrix, $\Delta_m$, is synthesized by summing the top-$K$ selected rank-one components:

+It is worth noting that the actual rank of $\Delta_m$ will likely be less than $K$.
+This occurs because the basis vectors are only orthonormal within a specific task, meaning that vectors originating from different tasks may be linear combinations of one another.
 By prioritizing these high-magnitude components, we aim to build a new, effective pre-trained state for any unknown downstream task.
-We empirically validate the quality of the merged model and the component selection strategy against alternatives in our ablation studies.
+Although summing rank-one components introduces non-orthogonality, it effectively accumulates the primary directions of change from all source tasks.